What Do Student Renters Want in an Apartment?

 7. Responsive maintenance

 Does the smoke detector need to be replaced?
 Has the water heater sprung a leak?
 Responsive management is especially important to student renters.
-For many, this may be the first time they’ve lived without their parents or outside a dorm, so knowing that property management offers a clear and prompt process to resolve common maintenance issue will help put their minds at ease.
+For many, this may be the first time they’ve lived without their parents or outside a dorm, so knowing that property management offers a clear and prompt process to resolve common maintenance issues will help put their minds at ease.

 Unlike established renters who typically have their own furniture, it can be a challenge for student renters to gather the essentials to fill a room or apartment.
 These renters are much more likely to appreciate apartments that come partially or fully furnished.
 Essential items include beds, desks, and chairs.